pyiron/pyiron_VR/README.md

 ## Requirements
 ### Server

 The server runs on windows and linux, but the preferred OS for pyiron is linux.
 MacOS was not yet tested.
 It does not any special hardware specs.
 However, to execute the server, a working version of pyiron needs to be installed.
 For the installation, see https://pyiron.readthedocs.io/en/latest/source/installation.html.
-It is possible to execute the server on a HPC, such as the one in Garching.
-However, the computer running the Unity application needs to be connected to VPN, which is not possible when using the Oculus Quest standalone.
-Therefore, this is just possible if using Oculus Link or the HTC Vive.
+It is possible and suggested to execute the server on the High Performance Cluster in Garching (Account needed).
+For this, the computer running the Unity application needs to be connected to VPN (see https://www.mpcdf.mpg.de/services/campus/vpn for installation on non-VR headsets or the description below for the Oculus Quest).

 ## Installation
 ### (Optional) Accessing the HPC cluster